The best fudgy, flourless black bean brownies!! No one will be able to tell that they’re made with beans and natural maple syrup.

 The biggest change is the maple syrup.
 I love using maple syrup (especially in baked goods) so we always have a big jug of it in the fridge.
 Because maple syrup isn’t processed, it contains higher levels of potentially beneficial minerals, including calcium, potassium, sodium and copper, making it a great sugar alternative.
 If you’re interested in learning more about the benefits of maple syrup or how to use it as a substitute for sugar or other sweeteners, here’s a great infographic.

-The beans sub in for the flour so there’s no gluten in these brownies.
+The black beans are used instead of flour so there’s no gluten in these brownies and they have a little extra fiber and protein.
 Not only is this awesome for dietary purposes but it also means that you can blend the batter right in your food processor or blender!
-Having less dishes to wash is always a plus in my book.

 The brownies are a breeze to whip up and come out tasting moist, flavorful and plenty sweet.
 I love the fudgy consistency of brownies and the little bits of texture from the chopped walnuts.
 I’ve tried other black bean brownie recipes before and none have turned out as good as this recipe.
 I think you’re going to LOVE them just as much as we do!